-The District consistently monitored water for the presence of quagga mussels in Big Bear Lake.
-If quaggas were found in Big Bear Lake early enough, the District could do its part to contain the quagga or zebra mussels so they would not contaminate any other neighboring body of water.
-The District sent water samples to the California Department of Fish and Wildlife Bodega Bay Shellfish Laboratory for analysis and samples were proven negative by the State.
-Furthermore, the District monitored for quagga mussels using cross-polarized light microscopy with the District's flow cam.
+In 2018, the District monitored water for the presence of quagga mussels in Big Bear Lake.
+The water samples were sent to the California Department of Fish and Wildlife Bodega Bay Shellfish Laboratory for analysis and samples were proven negative by the State.
+Furthermore, the District monitored for quagga mussels using cross-polarized light microscopy with the District's FlowCam.
 Table V-I shows samples were collected and tested on the following dates (all results were negative):

+Table V-I

-Table V-I PLANKTON TOW SAMPLE SHEET Calendar Year 2018 Big Bear Watermaster
+PLANKTON TOW SAMPLE SHEET

+Calendar Year 2018

+Big Bear Watermaster